-Back to my point… I'm at Borders and I happen to see the book If Harry Potter ran General Electric.
-I'm currently reading The Long Tail and it speaks to the intriguing concept that technology advances in computers, the internet, and distribution are driving sales of products that are not in the top percentiles.
-It's a great book.
-Having just read Freakonomics, this is the perfect compliment.
+I’m reading The Long Tail, which speaks to the intriguing concept that technological advances in computers, the internet, and distribution drive sales of products that are not in the top percentiles.
+It’s a great book.
+Having just read Freakonomics, I think this is the perfect compliment.

-As I viewed the title of If Harry Potter ran General Electric, I couldn't help but find it interesting that author Tom Morris, while an established author with great reviews, used the success of Harry Potter to push his book ‘up the tail'.
-Visitors to Amazon who do a search of Harry Potter will find this book at #30 in their search results.
+As I viewed the book’s title, I found it interesting that author Tom Morris, an established author with great reviews, used the success of Harry Potter to push his book up the tail.
+Visitors to Amazon who search for Harry Potter will find this book at #30 in their search results.
 Harry Potter may be the most successful series of books of all time.
-Children and parents alike stand in line and are hungry for the next book.
-As they peruse Amazon, I can't help but wonder how many thousands of them purchased this book.
+Children and parents stand in line and are hungry for the next book.
+As they peruse Amazon, I can’t help but wonder how many thousands of them purchased this book, unaware of its existence.

-I'm also curious if this was a deliberate marketing strategy of Mr. Morris and his Publisher!
-Overall, his book is rated at #66,951 on Amazon while his last book is #154,295.
-Did Tom Morris simply become a better writer over the last 3 years?
+I’m also curious if this was a deliberate marketing strategy of Mr. Morris and his Publisher!
+His book is rated at #66,951 on Amazon, while his last book is #154,295.
+Did Tom Morris become a better writer over the last three years?
 Or did his book chase Harry Potter and get him further up The Long Tail?